JeremyChabert/ui5overview/Helloworld.md

 </Page>
 ```

-Open a browser and navigate to SAPUI5 SDK.
+Open a browser and navigate to [SAPUI5 SDK].
 Click on Samples in the header and look for `MessageStrip` component
 Among the samples, pick `Message Strip with enableFormattedText`
 You should see the results of different message strip layout